 Any member of the University community has the right to raise concerns or make a complaint regarding discrimination or harassment under this policy without fear of retaliation.
 It is a violation of University policy to retaliate against an individual for filing a complaint of discrimination or harassment or for cooperating in an investigation of alleged discrimination or harassment.
 Any person at Tufts University found in violation of this policy is subject to disciplinary action up to and including termination of employment or expulsion from Tufts.
-If you have any questions or concerns about this, please contact the Director of OEO, Jill Zellmer at 617.627.3298 or at Jill.Zellmer@tufts.edu.
+If you have any questions or concerns about this, please contact the Associate Vice President of the Office of Equal Opportunity, Title VI Officer and Title IX Coordinator, Jill Zellmer, MSW at 617.627.3298 or at lil.Zellmer@tufts.edu.